zzonyo/trust-docs-test/source/index.html.md

 This endpoint returns the amount changes of specified user's account.<br>

-Phase 1 release only supports historical assets transfer querying (“transactType” = “transfer”).<br>
+Phase 1 release only supports historical assets transfer querying ("transactType" = "transfer").<br>

-The maximum query window size set by “startTime” & “endTime” is 10-day, which mean a maximum of 10-day records are queriable per request.
+The maximum query window size set by "startTime" & "endTime" is 10-day, which mean a maximum of 10-day records are queriable per request.
-The query window can be within the last 180 days, which means, by adjusting “startTime” & “endTime” accordingly, the records in last 180 days are queriable.<br>
+The query window can be within the last 180 days, which means, by adjusting "startTime" & "endTime" accordingly, the records in last 180 days are queriable.<br>

 ### HTTP Request